 Of course, antioxidants can also help prevent cancerous cells from developing and growing into tumors that will spread throughout the body.
-Additionally, there’s evidence that these antioxidants can reduce cellular decay caused by oxidative stress through increased hydration (8).
+Additionally, there’s evidence that these antioxidants can reduce cellular decay caused by oxidative stress (8).

 The Amino Acids Within Black Tea Can Reduce Stress And Anxiety Levels

 Another major benefit of L-Theanine is its ability to reduce stress and anxiety levels.
-A 2019 study published in the National Institutes of Health found that participants who took 200 mg of this amino acid before bed had lower nighttime cortisol secretion, indicating a decrease in overall stress (4).
+A 2019 study published in the National Institutes of Health found that participants who took 200 mg of this amino acid before bed had improved stress-related symptoms (4).

 Black Tea Boosts Gut Health